zwave-js/node-red-contrib-zwave-js/managed.md

 | ThermostatSetback         | Get                                 |                                                       |
 | WakeInterval              | Set                                 | [Number : Seconds, Number : Controller Node ID]       |
 | WakeInterval              | Get                                 |                                                       |

+The aim of course is to expose them all.

 ## Example 101
 See below, for examples on how to interrogate the CC's in the table above.